Our organization supports

-We are working police officers advocating for change from within the profession.
 We are the American Society of Evidence-Based Policing.

 For Policing Professionals

-Police Officers have a level of experience that cannot be underestimated but we cannot go it alone.
+Police officers have a level of experience that cannot be underestimated but we cannot go it alone.
 Help us combine your skills with those of our research partners to have a voice at the table.

 Researchers dedicate their lives to the understanding of crime and disorder yet struggle to impact the strategic decisions of police agencies throughout the country.
 Join us in combining our voices to advocate for the adoption of evidence-based practices and to increase knowledge generation in policing.